-If you or your children hoped to apply and quality for DACA (Deferred Action For Childhood Arrivals) to fulfill your American dream, your dreams may be shattering into pieces now that President Donald Trump’s administration is attempting to derail the 2012 immigration policy.
+If you or your children hoped to apply and qualify for DACA (Deferred Action for Childhood Arrivals) to fulfill your American dream, your dreams may be shattering into pieces now that President Donald Trump’s administration is attempting to derail the 2012 immigration policy.

 Five years ago, former President Barack Obama established DACA in order to allow young people who arrived in the United States as infants or toddlers to fully and legally contribute to the country they were raised in.

 While many young people would stay away from the Dream Act, as applying for the immigration policy meant entering the system by giving their identifying information, for many others, it was the only way to stay in the U.S. without the fear of deportation.

 DACA would allow “dreamers” to enroll in a college, get hired on a contract or ‘at will’ basis as well as pay taxes once granted two years of “deferred action” on deportation (“dreamers” would then reapply every two years).